Rise of Nightmares: Development

 A teaser trailer was shown at the 2010 Tokyo Game Show upon the game's announcement.
 The game was also in attendance for E3 2011.

 Reception

 Rise of Nightmares received "mixed" reviews according to the review aggregation website Metacritic.
 GameSpot praised the visual atmosphere and variety of weapons, but claimed that the motion controls of the game are unnatural and awkward.
 Joystiq praised the potential of the motion controls, but stated that the story of the game "is hackneyed at best and nonsensical at worst."
 In Japan, Famitsu gave it a score of one eight and three sevens for a total of 29 out of 40.

 Sales

 As of October 31, 2011, Rise of Nightmares sold 200,000 units worldwide.

-In other media
+Film adaptation

-Sega has formed the production company Stories International and is teaming up with Evan Cholfin for film and television projects based on their games with Rise of Nightmares as an animated project.
+Sega has formed the production company Stories International and is teaming up with Evan Cholfin for film and television projects based on their games with Rise of Nightmares as a live action project.